doehm/survivoR/README.md

 ## Season summary

 A table containing summary details of each season of Survivor, including the winner, runner ups and location.
-Note this is a nested data frame given there may be 1 or 2 runner ups.
-The grain is maintained to 1 row per season.

 ``` r
 season_summary